tlswg/tls13-spec/draft-ietf-tls-tls13.md

   Values with the first byte 255 (decimal) are reserved for Private Use {{RFC2434}}.
 This registry SHALL have a "Recommended" column.
   The registry [shall be/ has been] initially populated with the values described in
-  {{server-configuration}}, with all values marked with "Recommended" valut "Yes".
+  {{server-configuration}}, with all values marked with "Recommended" value "Yes".
 --- back